ntustison/CrossLong/Birchfield/readmeJB.txt

 Creates an RDS object (list of 7 data frames) with outcome thickness.sum (sum of left ERC and right ERC), and time points in months after first visit.

+The pipelines are numbered as
+1  FSCross
+2  FSLong
+3  ANTsCross
+4  ANTsNative
+5  ANTsSST
+6  ANTsXNetCross
+7  ANTsXNetLong

 model1.stan
 A hierarchical model with different parameters for each of the k=7 pipelines.
 Predictors are AD, LMCI, and interaction with time.